skycoin/viscript/notes/im_bits.md

 the process has a document object model, then you scroll through it and the terminal sends messages about how to render it, etc

-process is implemented as an interface because we might have several types of processes or implementations.
+process is implemented as an interface because we might have several types of tasks or implementations.

 for instance, a bash type printf driven process.
 Then have another process